asangvnit/sysprog-workshop/gerrit-setup/gerrit_instructions.md

   gerritcodereview/gerrit
 ```

 You can connect to gerrit [here](http://server-ip:8080/login).
 Click on your username under "Choose:" and you will be automatically logged in.
 This is a dummy system with no real authentication.
 Now you need to add your SSH Public Key for gerrit to allow you to pull/push code changes.
 Here are the steps to generate and save the key.
-On your linux system (or container), type following commands:

 ## Generate SSH key for the admin account